johnnyy5929/Game-of-Life/simulations/jail.md

 # Jail

-You have been send to Jail, serv
+You have been send to Jail,